-Tax losses of a company incurred for the taxable period may be set off against the respective profits of another company forming a group provided the following criteria are met: the parent company directly or indirectly owns at least two-thirds of the shares in subsidiaries; and the transfer of losses is performed between companies that have continuously been members of the group for at least 2 years, or if the participants of the transfer have been a part of the group since their incorporation and will be part of the group for at least 2 years.
+A tax loss of a company incurred for the taxable period may be set off against the respective profit of another company forming a group provided the following criteria are met: the parent company directly or indirectly owns at least twothirds of the shares in subsidiaries; and the transfer of losses is performed between companies that have continuously been members of the group for at least 2 years, or if the participants of the transfer have been a part of the group since their incorporation and will be part of the group for at least 2 years.

-Grouping with foreign losses is possible where the foreign entity transferring losses is a tax resident in the EU and where there is no possibility to carry forward respective losses in that foreign country; additionally, such losses have to be calculated according to the rules of the Lithuanian Law on CIT.
+Grouping with a foreign loss is possible where the foreign entity transferring the loss is a tax resident in the EU and where there is no possibility to carry forward respective loss in that foreign country; additionally, such loss has to be calculated according to the rules of the Lithuanian Law on CIT.

 A certain part of interest paid to a controlling lender may not be deductible for CIT purposes.
-Under the thin capitalization rules, the non-deductible part of interest expenses is calculated based on a debt/equity ratio of 4:1.
+Under the thin capitalization rules, the non-deductible part of interest expenses is calculated based on a debt/ equity ratio of 4:1.